The Making of a Genius?

 STEP ONE: Who am I?

-In order to know what we want, we first need to figure out who we are (or more accurately, what we see ourselves to be).
+To know what we want, we first need to figure out who we are (or, more accurately, what we see ourselves to be).

 STEP TWO: What do I care about?